Risk Information

 In our corporate group's business activities and management decisions, all operations are independently executed and developed based on our own decision-making process.
 Additionally, the concurrent roles held by executives at GMO Internet Group, Inc. do not hinder our independent management decisions.
 We consider that our corporate group's management autonomy is fully ensured, maintaining independence from GMO Internet Group, Inc..

-Business Activities of Our Corporate Group
+Business Activities of Each Business in Our Corporate Group

 Information Security